ptupitsyn/ptupitsyn.github.io/_posts/2023-11-11-Linux-For-DotNet.md

 ---
 layout: post
-title: Why do I use Linux for .NET development?
+title: Why Linux is better for software development
 ---

-The question of OS and IDE choice for .NET development comes up from time to time.
+The question of OS choice for development comes up from time to time.
 In this post I'll summarize my thoughts on the topic.

 In short, Linux is faster, which leads to better productivity.
 Read on for details.

+# Introduction

-We'll try to avoid opinionated statements, and focus on facts and numbers.
+To avoid opinionated statements, we'll focus on facts and numbers, such as "time to build a project" or "memory usage when running a container".

 # Performance